sean-galloway/RTLDesignSherpa/docs/mark_down/rtl/clock_pulse.md

 - `input logic i_rst_n`: The active-low asynchronous reset input.
 When driven low, it resets the internal counter to zero.

 - `output logic ow_pulse`: The output pulse signal.
-Upon meeting the pulse condition, this signal will be high for a single `i_clk` period.
+Upon meeting the pulse condition, the ow_pulse signal is high for a single `i_clk` period.

 ## Internal Signals